cookiecutter/cookiecutter-django/{{cookiecutter.project_slug}}/docs/howto.rst

 The sphinx extension `apidoc <https://www.sphinx-doc.org/en/master/man/sphinx-apidoc.html/>`_ is used to automatically document code using signatures and docstrings.

-Numpy or Google style docstrings will be picked up from project files and availble for documentation.
+Numpy or Google style docstrings will be picked up from project files and available for documentation.
 See the `Napoleon <https://sphinxcontrib-napoleon.readthedocs.io/en/latest/>`_ extension for details.

 For an in-use example, see the `page source <_sources/users.rst.txt>`_ for :ref:`users`.